bennapp/game/notes-and-plans.md

 - open source rendering library possible web based / browser based (not)

 ## Questions:
-what happens to your stuff (resources building etc) when you die or log off
+what happens to your stuff (resources building etc) when you die or log off: see logging out section

 # Inspirations
 - minecraft